ni/monodrive-documentation/docs/cpp_client/cpp_examples.md

 ## Replay Example

-A full example of controlling the ego vehicle in Replay mode can be found in `monodrive-client/cpp-client/cpp-examples/replay/replay_example.cpp`.
+A full example of controlling the ego vehicle in Replay mode can be found in `monodrive-client/examples/cpp/replay/replay.cpp`.
 This example demonstrates:

 * Configuring and connecting to a running instance of the monoDrive Simulator
 * Configuring and connecting to a Camera sensor (as discussed above)
 * Configuring the Viewport Sensor for the camera on the simulator
-* Stepping a monoDrive Trajectory File in Repaly mode (as discussed above)
+* Stepping a monoDrive Trajectory File in Replay mode (as discussed above)

 The Viewport Sensor in this example controls where the camera view will be placed in the monoDrive Simulator or Scenario Editor.
 This sensor is not